A True Believer Remembers Stan Lee

 The net effect was not simply to endear himself, and Marvel comics, to readers, but to induce a kind of papal schism of comics publishing.
 Suddenly, there were fans of DC (booooo!), and there were Members of the Merry Marvel Marching Society, who rallied under the banner "Make Mine Marvel."

-He made readers want to be a part of the exciting, tight-knit world of Marvel Comics, and helped accelerate a process that had already begun: The transformation of discrete readers into a linked network of devotees, of fans into fandom.
+He made readers want to be a part of the exciting, tight-knit world of Marvel Comics and helped accelerate a process that had already begun: the transformation of discrete readers into a linked network of devotees, of fans into fandom.

 Plus, he looked great doing it: The leisure suit, the chains, the mustache, the shades, the California tan.
 The guy basked in his celebrity, and made sure we knew it.

-4. Self-Mythologizing
+4. Self-mythologizing

 It's the least surprising thing in the world that the men who gave the world so many modern myths would indulge a penchant for self-mythologizing their respective roles creating those myths.

 Lee, as a Marvel executive, was well-compensated for his work — he made sure of that.
 But artists/co-plotters like Kirby and Ditko and others were essentially freelancers who were denied equitable monetary compensation for their contributions.
 Absent that compensation, or the ability to retain the rights to characters, comics creators prize the notion of legacy.
-But for the world to recognize their roles, they must be given credit, something Marvel and DC have been loathe to share.
+But for the world to recognize their roles, they must be given credit, something Marvel and DC have been loath to share.

 Lee's history with sharing credit was a spotty one.
-He'd overstate, then, when challenged (often by Kirby), he'd show contrition and correct the record.
+He would overstate; then, when challenged (often by Kirby), he would show contrition and correct the record.
 Yet his public reputation — cemented by his frequent Marvel-movie cameo appearances — is that of a man who single-handedly created a comic book universe.

 He didn't.
 But having helped birth it, he assumed a role his co-creators shied away from.
 He became its tireless salesman, its cheerleader, its pusher, its benevolent god-king.